geru/yad7/sites/all/modules/yad7/admin_menu/README.txt

     Ideally, the function is called in hook_init() in a custom module.
 If you do not have a custom module, placing it into some conditional code at the top of template.php may work out, too.

+Q: What does the "Administration Development Tools" module do?

+A: The Administration Development Tools adds a jQuery Debugger which allows a developer to debug and inspect arbitrary data/variables in Firebug's console, and also to access them again in the global window object (optionally using a named identifier, e.g. window.debug.myValue).
+   Chainable via jQuery.
+Especially useful for re-accessing and debugging selected data via Firebug's console.

 MAINTAINERS